-Minimize exposure to known vulnerabilities in software and operating systems by keeping them up to date.
+Minimise exposure to known vulnerabilities in software and operating systems by keeping them up to date.
 Hackers are always on the lookout for such opportunities to exploit.
 Monitor all endpoint devices to keep track of outdated versions of operating systems or software running inside your organisation.
-Ensure the latest patches are installed, update software and keep operating systems up to date to minimize threats.
+Ensure the latest patches are installed, update software and keep operating systems up to date to minimise threats.

-3. Use cybersecurity software specialized in preventing unknown threats:
+3. Use cybersecurity software specialised in preventing unknown threats:

 Traditional antivirus solutions are not enough to effectively defend against modern-day unknown types of ransomware.
 Cybercriminals have found different methods to bypass these legacy antivirus tools.
 Use next-generation antivirus and endpoint protection solutions rather than attempting to detect malware iterations known to legacy solutions.

 4. Monitor endpoints and network environments for malicious activity and IOAs:

 Effective endpoint detection and response (EDR) solutions are able to look for Indicators of Attack (IOAs), stopping ransomware ‘in its tracks’, before being able to execute and inflict damage.

 If your organisation is not able to immediately act upon alerts and detected threats, consider Managed Security Services Provider (MSSP).
 The MSSP offers an elite team of experienced cybersecurity experts who proactively search for threats on your behalf 24/7.
 Among a wide variety of practices and technologies applied, the MSSP can also integrate threat intelligence feeds into your security strategy effectively.
 This enables your organisation to deploy countermeasures quickly and prevent malware from spreading.